 The undergraduate major is the in-depth field of study leading to the degree and includes a set of core courses that has been approved by the academic unit offering the major, as well as the college, and the Faculty Senate.
 The major represents approximately one-third of the credit hours required for the undergraduate degree, though some majors require a higher percentage of the total credit hours.
 While most majors lead to a degree that shares the same name, some majors lead to a degree with a broader title (e.g., an Accounting major leads to the Bachelor of Arts in Business Administration).

 Certification requirements: The minimum university requirement for certification in a major is completion of 24 semester hours with a 2.00 grade point average.
 Academic units may hold students to additional requirements, such as additional semester hours, a higher grade point average, or completion of specific courses.
 Typically, students with 60 or more semester hours should be certified into a major.
 Students are certified in an academic major with the approval of the academic unit, and upon notification to the appropriate office on their respective campus.

 Consult the catalog for specific major and certification requirements.

-A second major requires completion of departmental requirements for the major, exclusive of University Common Requirements (UCOREs).
-Note that second degrees have additional requirements.
-See Rule 118.
+2. An additional major requires completion of departmental requirements for the major, exclusive of general education requirements.

 A student may change from one department to another only on approval of the chairpersons of the departments or deans concerned.